 Jack Bright, Scheme Manager of the Envirocon Product Stewardship Scheme

 New Zealand produces an estimated 270,000 tonnes of waste ‘wet concrete’ each year.
 It’s enough to build seven sky towers.
 Envirocon is New Zealand’s first construction related product stewardship scheme Accredited by the Minister for the Environment.
 We’re reimaging how waste concrete is dealt with by upcycling this resource in to innovative concrete products such as the Stonebloc and Interbloc wall systems.
-View his bio
+View his presentation

 Thorough ▪ Comparable ▪ Comprehensive ▪ Robust.
 These are key features of an Environmental Product Declaration (EPD).
 Together they allow end users to fairly assess the impacts of different products, similar to a nutrition label.